 The BW subfield indicates the bandwidth of the NDP feedback report response and is defined in Table 9-25c (BW subfield encoding).

-The CS Required subfield of the NDP Feedback Report Poll Trigger frame(#Ed) may be set to 0.
+The CS Required subfield of the NDP Feedback Report Poll Trigger frame(#Ed) can be set to 0. (#13863, #12388)

-The STBC, LDPC Extra Symbol Segment, Packet Extension, and Doppler subfields are reserved.
+The STBC, LDPC Extra Symbol Segment, Packet Extension, Spatial Reuse, and Doppler subfields are reserved. (#11894)

-The Number of HE-LTFs subfield of the Common Info field indicates the number of HE-LTF symbols present in the NDP feedback report response and is set to 2 for 2 HE-LTF symbols.
+The Number Of HE-LTF Symbols And Midamble Periodicity subfield of the Common Info field indicates the number of HE-LTF symbols present in the NDP feedback report response minus 1 and is set to 1 for two 4x HE-LTF symbols. (#13540, 12380)

 The GI and LTF Type subfield of the Common Info field is set to 2.